-The language of the San Manuel Band of Mission Indians
+The language of the Morongo and San Manuel Band of Mission Indians

 The courses provide an excellent opportunity for students to enrich their understanding of our region and its diverse cultures.
 Students at both the undergraduate and graduate level will find these language courses particularly attractive options for fulfilling their language requirements.
 For CSUSB students, these language course sequences (FLAN 101S, 102S, and 103S) are part of the regular curriculum to fulfill the foreign language requirement.